Last updated on January 21st, 2024

 “Too many people look at aging as the end, but it is actually a beginning.
 New adventures, new dreams, new people to meet.
 You just have to take that first step.
 If you don’t feel old, then don’t be old,” says Mayhew.
 “Granted, the knees may creak, the eyesight not so bright, and Depends become a fact of life on those long local bus rides, but the spirit can always feel young.”

-What are your secrets for aging disgracefully?
+As a woman traveller over 50, what are your secrets for aging disgracefully?
 Share them with us below!

 More Travel Inspiration from Older Adventuress